 - If you have a bachelor’s degree in pharmacy or pharmaceutical sciences from a non-ACPE accredited foreign university, you will not be considered for advanced standing in the pharmacy program.
 You may be admitted as entry-level student and must complete four years in the pharmacy program.

-Please visit the student course catalog for more information on the Doctor of Pharmacy curriculum.
+Please visit the university course catalog for more information on the Doctor of Pharmacy curriculum.

 Knowledge and skills will be learned and developed in real-world environments throughout the doctor of pharmacy curriculum.